 Specific features of the learning experience on BA (Hons) Media and Communications include:

-• Internationally renowned researchers and industry experienced tutors that are integral to the learning package offered to our students.
+• Renowned researchers and industry experienced tutors that are integral to the learning package offered to our students.

 • Industry partnerships which are used to underpin and enhance the delivery of the programme.

 • A degree programme that meets employer needs.

 Excellent on-site media facilities and thriving media industries in Cardiff and the surrounding region combine with a network of media industry partners to provide a comprehensive work-related and work-based learning programme.
 This is designed to enable you to apply the knowledge gained from the degree curriculum in real-world settings and gain valuable experience to use as a foundation for further study or future employment.

 We’re committed to innovative assessment practices that match identified learning outcomes for your module and degree.
 This means assessment, wherever possible, is linked to enhancing not only your subject knowledge but skills vital in developing your employment opportunities.
 Examples of assessment include research portfolios, group work, practical portfolios, critical and reflective practice, reviews, poster presentations and essays.

 We have a variety of approaches to assessment across the degree depending upon the module.
 Practical modules are assessed through portfolios and accompanying critical essays in which you are required to reflect upon and contextualise your work.
 These modules also include class-based formative peer-assessment in the form of practical workshops.
 These do not count towards your final grade but the sessions do help you grow and reflect as a media practitioner.

 Modules also make use of Virtual Learning Environments for assessments and you may be asked to view material online and then to respond to it.